 They have special movement mirroring stretch

-Some buyers said it worked as an ankle brace too
+Some buyers said they worked as ankle braces to

-It is very easy to put on and off
+They are very easy to put on and take off

 Some buyers complained about the Velcro not being strong enough

-These have good breath-ability, nice and light weight, the gaiter allows movement while mirroring stretch, fitted with silicone pads to prevent slip and comfortable functionality through secure heel attachments in a hook and loop system, the bottom and top edging for the gaiters is elasticated and the overall construction fitted together via flat strong seams.
+These have good breathability, are nice and lightweight,and allow good movement.
+Fitted with silicone pads to prevent slippage and comfortable functionality through secure heel attachments in a hook and loop system.
+The bottom and top edging for the gaiters is elastized and the overall construction is fitted together via flat strong seams.

-You get 14% spandex and 86% nylon weaved together to give great protection with breath factor and the gaiter weighs in at 1.2 ounces.
-These gaiters comfortably fit on the majority of running shoes.
+You get 14% spandex and 86% nylon woven together to give great protection with breathability, while weighing in at just 1.2 ounces.
+These gaiters fit comfortably on the majority of running shoes.
 Very quick and easy to fit.